ibm-cloud-docs/sap/sap-power-virtual-server-ha-rhel-hana-sr-multitarget.md

 1. Restart virtual server instances in the primary workspace.

-   1. Log in to the {{site.data.keyword.cloud}} console and start both NODE1 and NODE2.
+   1. Log in to the {{site.data.keyword.cloud_notm}} console and start both NODE1 and NODE2.
    1. Wait until both nodes are available.
    1. Make sure that the Red Hat HA Add-On cluster services are stopped on both cluster nodes.